bohyanggg/portfolio_v1/README.md

-# resume_v1
+# portfolio_v1
-This is my first completed resume website!
+This is my first completed portfolio website!
+Created using vanilla HTML, CSS, JS.